Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Evaluation Bias Impact on LLM-as-a-judge

-\textbf{Judge Models and Prompting Strategies.} For evaluating the answers, we employed GPT-Judge(prompted on GPT-4o) and JudgeLM(fine-tuned on Vicuna-7B) as judges.
-We instruct the judge model to rate each answer on a numerical 1–10 scale, with 10 representing the highest level of response quality.
+These models span diverse architectures, and we instruct each judge to score responses on a 1–10 scale, where 10 denotes the highest quality.
 We adopt two different prompting strategies: (1) a Detailed Rubric Prompt adapted from the Google Vertex Prompt in JudgeBench \cite{tan2024judgebench}.
 This prompt provides the model with clear criteria and requests a step-by-step reasoning before giving a score, encouraging a thorough and objective evaluation.
 (2) a Minimal Prompt that simply asks the model, ``Please score this answer from 1 to 10” with little additional guidance.
 This represents a naive usage scenario and tests if the model’s intrinsic biases surface more when unguided.

 \textbf{Evaluation dataset.} We first collect a public Q\&A dataset from \cite{chen2024humans}, which contains 142 questions spanning various domains and each came with 4 GPT-generated bias answers and 1 clean answer.
-We then used GPT-Judge as a judge to score every answer on a 1–10 scale.
+We then used GPT-Judge (prompted on GPT-4o) as a judge to score every answer on a 1–10 scale.
 From this set, we select the top 50 unique questions with the highest GPT-Judge scores (typically 9–10) and their corresponding clean answers.

 For each of these 50 questions, we created 11 biased answer variants to probe different bias types.
 Each variant was crafted to introduce one specific bias from 11 bias types of \cite{ye2024justice}, while still addressing the question correctly(except for the Factual Error Bias).
 We introduced an iterative bias-injection procedure to produce these variants: We first adopted GPT-4o as the generation model and GPT-Judge as the judge model.
 Then we instruct the generation model to inject a particular bias into the clean answer by providing bias definitions and concrete examples.
 After generation, the judge model re-scored the biased answer, and we retained the variant only if it still achieved a certain high score ($\geq$ 9).
 Otherwise, the biased answer was sent back to the generation model for refinement, instructing the model to maintain the same bias type while improving the overall quality to achieve a higher score.
 This filtering step ensured that all biased answers remained high-quality on the surface so that any scoring differences would likely stem from bias effects rather than blatant answer quality gaps.
 Through this process, we obtained 11 biased answers per question, each one highly rated by GPT-Judge despite its injected bias.
 In total, our evaluation dataset comprises 50 questions, each with 1 clean answer and 11 biased-answer variants (600 judged responses overall).